eficode-academy/git-katas/submodules/README.md

 ## The task

-After running `. setup.sh` or `./setup.sh`, you'll be left with two repositories inside the `exercises` folder.
+After running the setup script, you'll be left with three repositories inside the `exercises` folder.

 * A `product` repository.
 * A `component` repository cloned from `remote/component-repo.git`.